| Title: | Soundscape Background Noise, Power, and Saturation |

 )

-points(sat$matrix[sides == "right", 1], col = "maroon", type = "b")
+points(sat$values[sides == "right", 1], col = "maroon", type = "b")

-hist(sat$matrix[,1], main = paste("Histogram of POW = ", split[[1]][1],
+hist(sat$values[,1], main = paste("Histogram of POW = ", split[[1]][1],

 "dB | BGN = ", split[[1]][2], "%"), xlab = "Soundscape Saturation (%)")